-Can a Loss Prevention Officer Interrogate or Hold a Suspect Against Their Will?
+Can Michigan Loss Prevention Officers Interrogate or Hold a Suspect Against Their Will?

 When a person is suspected of retail fraud there will likely be an encounter with the store’s security personnel.
-These individuals are often called Loss Prevention Officers and they are common in larger retail stores like Wal-Mart, Target Macy’s or any large store.
-They are not police.
+These individuals are often called Loss Prevention Officers and they’re common in larger retail stores like Wal-Mart, Target Macy’s or any large store.
+They’re not police.
 What rights do these private security officers have to detain and question a suspect?

 As private security officers, Loss Prevention Officers (LPO’s) are not governed by the US Constitution, and are not required to provide any type of Miranda warning when detaining or questioning an individual suspected of theft.
 Therefore, statements made to LPO’s who detain suspects are admissible into evidence against a defendant.
 At a trial or hearing in a retail fraud case, a loss prevention officer may have more latitude to testify about an incident than a police officer.

-It is important to remember that loss prevention officers cannot detain an individual suspected of theft more than a “reasonable” amount of time.
+It’s important to remember that loss prevention officers cannot detain an individual suspected of theft more than a “reasonable” amount of time.
 Nor can they force you to speak to them.
 Often times loss prevention officers will detain you and release you.
-If the police do not appear, or are unavailable to appear, loss prevention officers have to release you within a reasonable amount of time.
-LPO’s do not have the same authority to detain or question an individual as the police may have.
+If the police don’t appear, or are unavailable to appear, loss prevention officers have to release you within a reasonable amount of time.
+LPO’s don’t have the same authority to detain or question an individual as the police may have.